 Where shares are sold more than three years after the date on which they are issued then any resulting gain is free of CGT.
-Shares sold within three years would be chargeable but may qualify for Entrepreneurs' Relief if the various conditions are met.
+Shares sold within three years would be chargeable but may qualify for the 10% rate of CGT under Entrepreneurs' Relief if the various conditions are met.